fadihassoun/covid_responce/README.md

 COVID-19 Response Website; Specification and Design

-The purpose of this document is to provide the government with the design and specification of an informative website on COVID-19 with supportive tools for all citizens.
+The purpose is to provide the government with a website on COVID-19 with supportive tools for all citizens.
 The requirements are defined and mapped onto the necessary features.
 Also, details about the content, structure, and style of the website are provided.

 Requirements